Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Abstract

 \section{Abstract}

-Noise in near-term quantum devices limits the timescales over which measurements can be reliably obtained.
-Existing data-driven extrapolation methods extend the dynamics of quantum observables from measurements, but they cannot guarantee that the recovered model reflects the true dynamics.
-In this paper, we introduce atomic norm minimization as a framework to certify that a model learned by any algorithm accurately captures the underlying dynamics of quantum observables.
-This certification is valid when the system is governed by a small number of well-separated Bohr frequencies.
-We validate the framework across multiple algorithms on numerical experiments with spin-chain Hamiltonians involving 8--20 qubits.
-Comparing with exact diagonalization, certification yields an average forecasting error below 0.1 (within the observable’s range of $[-1, 1]$) in 98\% of cases and below 0.05 in 89--97\% of cases, depending on the forecasting algorithm.
-Even in the presence of realistic shot noise, certified models remain robust, with success rates decreasing only to 88--95\% for the 0.1 error threshold.
+Data-driven extrapolation methods aim to extend the dynamics of quantum observables from measurements, but they often lack guarantees on prediction accuracy.
+We introduce a framework based on atomic norm minimization that can certify whether the spectral model learned by a forecasting algorithm---i.e., Bohr frequencies and amplitudes---is consistent with unitary quantum time evolution.
+Certification holds when the dynamics are governed by a small number of well-separated Bohr frequencies.
+We validate the approach on multiple forecasting algorithms applied to spin-chain Hamiltonians with 8--20 sites.
+Comparing with exact diagonalization, certified models yield an average forecasting error below 0.1 (observable range $[-1, 1]$) in 97\% of cases and below 0.05 in 91--99\% of cases.
+Even in the presence of noise, certified models remain robust at the 0.1 error threshold.